jhagenauer/gwann/README.md

 ### Note

 The performance of GWANN depends on the chosen hyperparameters.
 The learning rate (lr) and the number of hidden neurons (nrHidden) have a substantial effect on the performance and therefore should be chosen carefully.
+(The number of iterations as well as the bandwidth are also important but are by default automatically determined by GWANN using cross-validation.)

 ### References